chuckbeyor101/MSO-Mongo-Schema-Object-Library/README.md

 - **Dynamic Model Generation**: Automatically generates Python classes from your MongoDB collection’s `$jsonSchema`.
 - **Pythonic API**: Use common patterns like `save()`, `find_one()`, `update_one()`, etc.
+- **REST API with Swagger**: Automatically generates a REST API for your models with Swagger documentation.
 - **Deeply Nested Models**: Supports arbitrarily nested schemas, including arrays of objects.
 - **Auto-validation**: Ensures types, enums, and structure match your schema.
 - **Recursive Object Serialization**: Works out-of-the-box with nested documents and arrays.